-At O’Bryan Law Offices, our attorneys educate individuals and families across Kentucky and Southern Indiana on their options to pursue debt relief and retain their valuable assets.
+At O’Bryan Law Offices, our attorneys educate individuals and families across Kentucky and Southern Indiana on their options to pursue debt relief and asset protection.
 With over 50 years of combined experience, we offer one-on-one guidance throughout an uncertain time.

 Can a Bankruptcy Attorney Stop a Foreclosure?

 If the foreclosure sale of your home is coming up quickly, you can stop the sale by filing for bankruptcy.
 Filing for bankruptcy creates an “automatic stay,” which will halt the foreclosure.
 The automatic stay prohibits the bank from foreclosing on your home.
 It also prevents the bank from trying to collect its debt.
 Therefore, foreclosure must be halted during the bankruptcy process.

 In return, the bank may try to fight against the stay.
 Even if a bankruptcy court grants the bank their motion to end the stay, the foreclosure will be delayed at least a few months.
 This extra time might allow you to explore alternatives to foreclosure.

 Although it is possible to stop a foreclosure alone, a foreclosure attorney will be best equipped to help you navigate the complicated, stressful process.